ehmicky/dev-tasks/README.md

 Like `gulp build`, `gulp check`, `gulp unit` and `gulp warn` but in watch mode.
 The watch mode works even when installing/updating/uninstalling dependencies or changing the Gulp tasks themselves.

+They can be performed together, e.g. `gulp buildw` in one terminal tab and `gulp unitw` in another.

 # Add to a new repository